Skip to content

 Makia is using polyester in jackets and bags due to it’s suitable qualities to these products.
 We are nowadays using only recycled polyester.

-Makia polyester / Makia recycled polyester usage (excluding mixed fabrics but including polyester/elastane products):
+Makia polyester / Makia recycled polyester usage:

 2018: 4% / 0,1%